May 6, 2019, 8:30 a.m. - 5 p.m.

 From self-driving cars to drone delivery systems, from robotic underwater vessels to smart-home technologies, autonomous systems are transforming our world—posing complex social, ethical and legal questions that demand interdisciplinary, multi-faceted

-Syracuse University’s Autonomous Systems initiative is a new interdisciplinary effort that will advance knowledge and teaching in the field of autonomous systems by exploring new frontiers in policy, law and governance of these fast-expanding technologies.
+Syracuse University’s Autonomous Systems Policy Institute is a new interdisciplinary effort that will advance knowledge and teaching in the field of autonomous systems by exploring new frontiers in policy, law and governance of these fast-expanding technologies.

 According to industry experts, the technology of autonomous systems has advanced far beyond the existing policy and legal frameworks at almost every level of government.
 The University’s initiative is designed to help fill this gap by advancing broader